Interactive Programs

 • We are in Ch6 of the text this week, which is interactive graphics

-• I will provide more information about the exam right this morning
+• I will provide more information about the exam at the end of the class this morning

 • Those with accommodations with Testing Center should contact them to make arrangement NOW! and cc me in the email